sfuhrm/checkmk_ospf/README.md

     * **warning** if the neighbor is not in *full* or *2-way* state
     * **unknown** if the agent output is invalid
 * *wato*:
+    * default monitoring state if neighbor not found in SNMP data
-    * configure monitoring state for the different OSPF neighbor states,
+    * configure monitoring state for the different OSPF neighbor states
     * configure a alias for each OSPF neighbor
-    * configure the monitoring state if the OSPF neighbor is not found in the SNMP data (default is UNKNOWN)
+    * configure the monitoring state if the OSPF neighbor is not found in the SNMP data
 * *perfdata*: OSPF neighbor events (count)

 Sample output